fpsbowser/photo-tagging-app/README.md

 # Photo Tagging App

-Where's Wlado BUT not just Waldo!
+Where's Waldo BUT not just Waldo!

 Three levels that get progressively harder.
 How fast can you find Waldo and friends?
 [Play here!](https://fpsbowser.github.io/photo-tagging-app/)